 - Tea Tree Oil

-I always use vodka in my DIY disinfecting wipes which is a more natural disinfectant.
-Vodka also acts as a non-toxic preservative and prevents the formation of mold.
+I always use high-proof vodka in my homemade disinfecting wipes which is a more natural disinfectant.
+Vodka also acts as a non-toxic preservative which prevents the growth of mold and pathogens.

 Not that you will be drinking your wipe mixture, but if you’re going to wipe down surfaces where little mouths will be, it’s safer to use vodka.